ElleNealAI/databutton-code-health-report/README.md

 - 📈 **Historical Tracking**: Records code health metrics over time to track improvements.
 - 🔍 **Detailed Component Analysis**: Identifies specific issues in each file.
 - 📱 **Interactive Dashboard**: Visual representation of code health with charts and tables.
-- 🔄 **Firestore Analysis**: Additional insights for apps using Firestore.
 - 🛠️ **Actionable Recommendations**: Provides specific suggestions to improve code quality.

 ## Installation

-WIP - Task Instructions for Databutton Agent
+### Task Instructions for Databutton Agent - TODO

+### Maually Add Files
-WIP - manually add files to your Databutton Application
+You can manually add these files to your own Databutton project.

+**Step 1: Add code to your Databutton Project**
+1. Create a new page called `CodeHealth`, click on the elipses on the new page and click **'Set read-only for agent'**.
+2. Click **'Edit Code'** Copy the code from this file [CodeHealth.tsx](https://github.com/ElleNealAI/databutton-code-health-report/blob/main/ui/pages/CodeHealth.tsx) and replace the existing code.
+3. Create a new API called `code_history`, click on the elipses on the new API and click **'Set read-only for agent'**.
+4. Copy the code from this file [code_history.py](https://github.com/ElleNealAI/databutton-code-health-report/blob/main/backend/code_history.py) and replace the existing code.

+**Step 2: Run your report**
+Navigate to the CodeHealth page and click **'Run New Analysis'**

+This will trigger the API which will collect code health data about your Databutton application.
+A file will be created in Databutton storage called `code-health-history`

 ## Usage

 ### Running a Code Health Analysis
+You can run the analysis as many times as you need, this will provide you with a current snapshot of your code health and provide insights to improve it.

-1. Navigate to the **Code Health History** page in your app.
+1. Navigate to the **CodeHealth** page in your app.
-2. Click the **"Analyze Codebase"** button.
+2. Click the **'Run New Analysis'** button.
 3. View the overall score and detailed metrics for your app.

 | Quality Check Type      | What It Means | Why It Matters | Consequences If Ignored |